scramlo/programmer-devotional/README.md

 ### Language
 The programmer devotional is to be written in [JSON](https://www.tutorialspoint.com/json/json_quick_guide.htm).
 This will enable us to export to publisher formats easily, as well as create an easily accessible API for web widgets, apps, and such.
 ### Required Keys
 To future-proof this devotional content for future publication, there are a few required keys.
-Note right away that personal information is required for publishing.
+Note that personal information is required for publishing, such as a mailing address.
+However, so we don't post your personal information all over the web--an email address is all we will require and will contact you for a mailing address upon any publisher requests for that information.
 Below are the following necessary parameters:
 * Contact Information
   * Full Name
   * Phone Number (integer, include [country code](https://faq.whatsapp.com/en/iphone/21016748) without `+`)
-  * Mailing Address (string, written in a common format.
-Will only be used for publishing purposes and is not meant to be shared via APIs)
+  * Email
 * Devotional Meta Data
   * Title
   * Date (integer, current [unix timestamp](http://www.unixtimestamp.com/)